asherhe/asherhe.com/source/desmos-gallery/index.md

 This page is a collection of Desmos graphs I've made.

-Every one of these graphs is made in 100% vanilla Desmos - no funny extensions or userscripts or anything that adds additional functionality.
-For example, here's what the 2048 game looks like in Desmos:
+Every one of these graphs is made in 100% vanilla Desmos - no wacky extensions or userscripts or other tomfoolery that adds additional functionality to Desmos.

+For example, here's a game of 2048 that I made:

 %%preview%%

-blah blah blah blah
+Below is a gallery of some of my best Desmos graphs

 ---